- Tamsulosin oral capsule is available as a brand-name drug and a generic drug. Brand name: Flomax.

-- Tamsulosin is used to treat the symptoms of benign prostatic hyperplasia (BPH).
+- Tamsulosin oral capsule is used to treat the symptoms of benign prostatic hyperplasia (BPH).

 Tamsulosin is a prescription drug.
 It comes as a capsule you take by mouth.

-Tamsulosin is available as the brand-name drug Flomax.
+Tamsulosin oral capsule is available as the brand-name drug Flomax.
 It’s also available as a generic drug.
-Generic drugs usually cost less.
-In some cases, they may not be available in every strength or form as the brand-name version.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in every strength or form as the brand-name drug.

 This drug may be used as part of a combination therapy.
 That means you may need to take it with other drugs.